layrjs/layr/docs/contents/introduction/hello-world/hello-world.md

 - It is decorated with [`@expose({call: true})`](https://layrjs.com/docs/v2/reference/component#expose-decorator), which exposes the method to the frontend.
 - It is also decorated with [`@method()`](https://layrjs.com/docs/v2/reference/component#method-decorator), which is required so that the `@expose()` decorator can be used.
 - It always returns `true`, which is rather pointless.
-An actual `isHealthy()` method would, for example, check whether a database is accessible.
+An actual `isHealthy()` method would, for example, check whether a database responds correctly.

 #### Displaying "Hello, World!" in the Frontend